ardorius/jsonlogic/README.md

 # jsonlogic
-examples - how to use jsonlogin  in JS, TS, Angular
+examples - how to use jsonlogic  in JS, TS, Angular